Blockchain 0x100 – Developing the Core Blockchain Structure

 What’s happening?

-We’re searching for a hash that starts with a certain number of leading zeros. this is our Proof of Work.
+We’re searching for a hash that starts with a certain number of leading zeros — this is our Proof of Work.
 The number of zeros is determined by the difficulty.
+With a difficulty of 4, we need a hash that starts with 0000.

-Each time we change the nonce and recalculate the hash until it matches the target.
+Each time we increment the nonce and recalculate the hash until it matches the target.
 Once it does, the block is considered “mined.”

 Block Constructor